 - 1. JHCW and highlight the group titled ENDING COMMANDS. - 2.
-JHCCW until Home Y and Z axes is highlighted. - 3.
+JHCCW until HOME Y and Z Axes is highlighted. - 3.
 Press WRITE. - 4.
-JHCW and highlight the group titled End Program/Reset to Beginning. - 5.
+JHCCW and highlight the group titled END PROGRAM and Reset M30. - 5.
 Press WRITE.

 You now have a program ready to run.
 You should always verify everything in graphics to make certain that you have not forgotten any steps.
 Although this looks like a lot of steps, it is actually very easy once you become familiar with the Quick Code environment.
 The above program can be generated in less than a minute.